ngblaylock/documentation/other/desktopapps.md

 - Set up where to save screenshots.
 Enter the following in the terminal
   - `command + space` type screensot.
 Options, change to Downloads.
 - Open Dock Preferences, turn off: Show recent applications in Dock
+- For using `space` for things like cancel, or replace, go to System Preferences > Keyboard > Shortcuts > Select the box that says `Use keyboard navigation to move focus between controls`
 - Reset the default wallpaper to Unsplash

 ## Applications